 If you want to create more plants or bulk out your existing plant it's very easy to do by DIY propagation.

-The String of Hearts looks best when several stems are growing fairly close in a pot, so when gathering the material you will need quite a bit so be sure you have enough "material" on the existing plant before you start.
+The String of Hearts looks best when several stems are growing close together in a pot.
+So when creating the cuttings you will need quite a few so be sure you have enough "material" on the existing plant before you start.

 TIP - Make sure you use an open airy soil mix.
 Small cuttings will struggle and have stunted growth if the soil is heavy and compacted